-The Key exchange page on the Login dialog allows you to configure key exchange algorithm policy and key re-exchange options.
+The Key exchange page on the Advanced Site Settings dialog allows you to configure key exchange algorithm policy and key re-exchange options.

 Key exchange is a cryptographically intensive process; if either the client or the server is a relatively slow machine, the slower methods may take several tens of seconds to complete.